Mărtiniș: History

 The villages forming the commune administratively belonged to Udvarhelyszék, then, from 1876 until 1918 to Homoród district of Udvarhely County in the Kingdom of Hungary.
-In 1920, the village, like the rest of Transylvania, formally passed with the Treaty of Trianon from Hungarian to Romanian control.
-In 1940, the second Vienna Award granted the Northern Transylvania to Hungary and the villages were held by Hungary until 1944.
-After Soviet occupation, the Romanian administration returned and the commune became officially part of Romania in 1947.
+In the aftermath of World War I and the Hungarian–Romanian War of 1918–1919, it passed under Romanian administration; after the Treaty of Trianon of 1920, like the rest of Transylvania, it became part of the Kingdom of Romania.
+During the interwar period, Mărtiniș fell within plasa Ocland in Odorhei County.
+In 1940, the Second Vienna Award granted Northern Transylvania to Hungary and the commune was held by Hungary until September 1944.
+The territory of Northern Transylvania remained under Soviet military administration until March 9, 1945, after which it became again part of Romania.
 Between 1952 and 1960, the commune fell within the Magyar Autonomous Region, between 1960 and 1968 the Mureș-Magyar Autonomous Region.
-In 1968, the province was abolished, and since then, the commune has been part of Harghita County.
+In 1968, the region was abolished, and since then, the commune has been part of Harghita County.

 Demographics

-At the 2011 census, the commune had a population of 2,838; out of them, 97% were Hungarian, 1.3% were Romanian and 0.2% were Roma.
-67% of the commune population are Unitarian, 14% are Reformed and 13% are Roman Catholic.
+At the 2011 census, the commune had a population of 2,838; out of them, 97% were Hungarians, 1.3% were Romanians, and 0.2% were Roma.
+67% of the commune population were Unitarian, 14% Reformed, and 13% Roman Catholic.
+At the 2021 census, Mărtiniș had a population of 2,817; of those, 93.43% were Hungarians.